Garbage-collects and analyzes a database.

 template1will be used.

-vacuumdb might need to connect several times to the master server, asking for a password each time.
+vacuumdb might need to connect several times to the coordinator server, asking for a password each time.
 It is convenient to have a

 ~/.pgpass file in such cases.